Leveraging a Cognitive Model to Measure Subjective Similarity of Human and GPT-4 Written Content: Discussion

 \section{Discussion}

 Many applications of LLMs are interested in tailoring use cases to individuals, even when little information is known about that individual.
-While many approaches of individualization have demonstrated success in producing outputs or representing information in an individualized manner, these have typically relied on advanced machine learning techniques.
+While many approaches of individualization exist but have typically relied on advanced machine learning techniques.
 The method proposed in this work is relatively simple from a mathematical perspective, though there is a strength in its reliance on theories of cognition that underlie human learning and decision making.
 The result is a simple to understand and easy to implement method of calculating similarities of unseen documents using a cognitive model, which can augment datasets that contain only a small number of decisions.

-The specific application we investigated is somewhat unique in that it is based on training human participants to make categorization judgements of textual information of one of two categories.
-However, we believe that the general method described, of augmenting subjective similarity metrics with predicted decisions from a cognitive model, could be applied onto various other scenarios.
-This includes settings that leverage representations formed of visual information such as $\beta$-Variational Autoencoders \cite{higgins2016beta}, which have been related to biological representation formation \cite{higgins2021unsupervised}, and integrated into decision making systems using reinforcement learning techniques \cite{higgins2017darla}.
+The general method described here, of augmenting subjective similarity metrics with predicted decisions from a cognitive model, could be applied onto various other scenarios.
+This includes settings that leverage representations formed of visual information such as $\beta$-Variational Autoencoders \citep{higgins2016beta}, which have been related to biological representation formation \citep{higgins2021unsupervised}.
+Overall, we believe that this method is useful for any application where the experience of end-users impacts future decisions.

-For instance, in visual learning settings VAEs have been integrated with cognitive models to predict human utility learning of abstract visual information \cite{malloy2024efficient}.
+For instance, in visual learning settings VAEs have been integrated with cognitive models to predict human utility learning of abstract visual information \citep{malloy2024efficient}.
 Other integrations of Generative AI into cognitive models includes use of LLMs as a knowledge repositories within cognitive models \citep{kirk2023exploiting}.
 In particular, ConceptNet \citep{speer2017conceptnet} has previously been integrated into a cognitive model for question answering \citep{huet2021cacda}.
 Future research should investigate how additional uses of LLMs in integrations of cognitive models can aid in educational settings.

 Overall, the results in this work demonstrate the usefulness of cognitive models in serving as digital twins to human participants.
 Leveraging these models and integrating their results into Large Language Model techniques has the potential to make measurements from these models more cognitively grounded.
 While there are existing methods of incorporating human behavior through the use of large datasets collected from many participants, these do not necessarily account for biases and constraints.
 The method proposed in this work takes these features of human learning and decision making into account in developing a similarity metric.